MykahTheAnalyst/Portfolio-Projects/README.md

-Welcome to my Data Analyst Portfolio!
+Good day, my name is Mykah and welcome to my Data Analyst Portfolio!

 I am a data analyst with experience in using various tools and technologies to collect, organize, and analyze data to inform business decisions.
 I am proficient in  SQL, Excel, Power BI, and Tableau.